pyccel/pyccel/doc/language/datatypes.rst

     end program prog_arrays

-.. |todo|:: memory allocation within the scope of definition

 Dynamic *vs* Static typing
 __________________________

 Since our aim is to generate code in a low-level language, which is in most cases of static typed, we will have to devise an alternative way to construct/find the appropriate type of a given variable.
 This can be done by including the concept of *constructors* or use specific *headers* to assist *Pyccel* in finding/infering the appropriate type.

-Let's explain this more precisely; we consider the following code
+Let's explain this more precisely, we consider the following code

 .. code-block:: python